- Course Type: Undergraduate

 Is this the right course for you?

-If you are interested in questioning society's basic assumptions and in analysing the moral, political, aesthetic and religious questions lying at the heart of our culture in an articulate manner you will find this a stimulating and challenging course.
+If you are interested in examining questions regarding the ultimate nature of reality and our knowledge of it, or in questioning society’s basic assumptions and in analysing the moral, political, aesthetic and religious questions lying at the heart of our culture in an articulate manner you will find this a stimulating and challenging course.

 The Freshman years